Diseases Search

 • Vasa (Justicia Adhatoda): Vasa has anti-inflammatory properties that can ease inflamed skin and reduce Hives symptoms.
 It is also traditionally used to treat respiratory problems, proving versatile in inflammatory conditions.

-• Guduchi (Tinospora Cordifolia): Also known as amrita or nectar of immortality, Guduchi is believed to improve immunity and manage skin conditions such as Hives due to immune-modulating properties.
+• Guduchi (Tinospora Cordifolia): Also known as amrita or nectar of immortality, Guduchi is believed to improve immunity and manage skin conditions such as Hives due to its immune-modulating properties.

 • Aloevera: This herb is used for its cooling and soothing effects on the skin.
 Aloe Vera gel can be used topically to relieve itching and swelling of Hives and aid in skin healing and comfort.